Level: Seminary level, Upper secondary level

 This is a distance course, conducted online via our student portal, and based on texts, readings and exercises.

-Folk high school studies are based on attendance and active participation.
+Community college studies are based on attendance and active participation.
 This means that the student must participate in all parts and complete all tasks that are included in the course.
 If the student doesn’t do this, the school has the right and the obligation to remove the student from the course, which also means that any student financial aid for the course will be withdrawn.

 If you participate in all parts and complete all tasks that are included in a course module, you will receive a certificate of completion after the end of the course module.